16mm Film Festival

-The forthcoming edition of the festival will include more than 50 films from over 10 countries, an expanded cinema film performance by Harkat Studios.
-The festival will also host veteran experimental filmmakers Richard and Diana Tuohy, and showcase their analog works.
+The last edition of the festival in 2022 included more than 50 films from over 10 countries, including an expanded cinema film performance by Harkat Studios.
+The festival also hosted veteran experimental filmmakers Richard and Diana Tuohy, and showcased their analog works.

 Check out more film festivals here.